We have moved!

 - Click Restore from Baseline

-In this article you'll find a guide on how to upgrade your Child project with changes from your Baseline project.
+In this article, you'll find a guide on how to upgrade your Child project with changes from your Baseline project.

-When you are working with Baseline Child projects you might sometimes want to have individual configuration for each project - this can be handled using config transforms.
+When you are working with Baseline Child projects you might sometimes want to have an individual configuration for each project - this can be handled using config transforms.